karla-01/hangman/Readme.md

 We've prepared two different tracks for you to choose depending on what you find more interesting.
 In the website track you'll design and build a simple webpage that we'll show you how to publish online.
 In the games track you'll build off of a starter kit for a game hangman or tic-tac-toe, learning how to customize it and make things move on the web.
 If you need help deciding, taking a look through each track's instructions may be helpful.

+## Work on a web game

+Open up the Readme.md in the game-start directory and follow along from there to get started.

 ## Build your own  website

 ### Design